ResearchAdvancingFuzzing/raf/docs/RUN.md

 #### Using an existing experiment
 TODO.
 There are no existing experiments currently.
 #### Creating a new experiemnt
 To run a new experiment, you need to (1) make the relevant changes, (2) commit the changes, and (3) tag the commit.

-Note: if you do not commit the changes or you do not have a tag associated with the commit, the campaign will not run.
+**NOTE:** If you do not commit the changes or you do not have a tag associated with the commit, the campaign will not run.

-To tag, run the following:
+To tag:
 ```
 git tag <tag_name> <commit_hash>
 ./raf-commit <tag_name>
 ```
-To start the campaign, run
+To start the campaign:
 ```
 ./raf-run
 ```